 Abstract

 Stable isotope and fatty acid biomarkers provide new ways to understand predator-prey interactions.
 In particular, quantitative inference about the strength of feeding links can be achieved with biomarker mixing models, whose accurate application requires knowledge of trophic enrichment factors (TEF) accounting for metabolism, deposition, or synthesis (also known as a “discrimination factors” or “calibration coefficients” for stable isotopes and fatty acids, respectively).
 Nevertheless, many applications of mixing models do not use TEFs developed for the particular predator or conditions of interest (e.g., life stage, diet quality).
 We conducted a 12-week laboratory experiment to quantify stable isotope and fatty acid TEFs for the ecologically and economically important blue crab, Callinectes sapidus.
-We calculated TEFs for δ13C and δ15N stable isotopes and 38 unique fatty acids in the claw muscle and hepatopancreas of crabs fed clams or black sea bass.
+We calculated TEFs for δ13C and δ15N stable isotopes and 37 unique fatty acids in the claw muscle and hepatopancreas of crabs fed clams or black sea bass.
 For both tissues and diets, δ13C TEFs were near zero, whereas δ15N TEFs were influenced by diet.
 The multivariate fatty acid profile diverged from initial values towards the fatty acid profile of the diet over the course of the experiment.
 In general, the pattern of fatty acid TEFs was similar across diets and more influenced by tissue type.
-Some fatty acids with exceptionally high TEFs include 18:2n-4 and 18:2n-6-cis; low TEF fatty acids include 21:0 and 22:1n-9.
+Some fatty acids with exceptionally high TEFs include 18:2n-6-cis, 21:0, and 23:0; low TEF fatty acids include 20:2n-11,14-cis and 20:4n-3.
 Although this is among the only studies to quantify both stable isotope and fatty acid TEFs in a marine crab, further controlled feeding studies are needed to determine the influence of a wide range of covariates on these important parameters.

 Introduction